ChilliCream/graphql-workshop/schema-federation-with-hotchocolate/README.md

    }
    ```

 1. Head over to your browser and reload your schema to review the changes.
-Also fire up the original query with the me field and also add the `address` field.
+Also, fire up the original query with the `me` field and add the `address` field.

    ![Test Gateway](images/test-gateway-6.png)

-   > The field is now integrated and the whole setup works again.
-Changes in this setup are pushed and will have an immediate affect.
-Errors not take down the whole system.
+   > The field is now integrated, and the whole setup works again.
+Changes in this setup are pushed and will have an immediate effect.
+Errors do not take down the whole system.
+So, federated stitching in combination with Redis will provide a very robust setup.